kkatellis/TLBC/README.md

-# TLBC: Two-level behavior classification R package
+# TLBC: Two-Level behavior classification R package

 ## About

-TLBC is an R package for classifying human behaviors from accelerometer and/or GPS data using a two-level behavior classifier (TLBC).
-The package has been developed for Actigraph accelerometers placed on either the hip or wrist.
+Two-Level behavior classification (TLBC) is an R package for classifying human behaviors from accelerometer and/or GPS data.
+The package contains functions for training and applying two-level random forest and hidden Markov models.

+The package has been developed for csv data from Actigraph accelerometers (please export in RAW format, without timestamps), and/or GPS data processed by the PALMS GPS cleaning software.

 The TLBC classifier uses five behavior labels:

 * Sitting
 * Standing Still